raehik/git-autoboast/README.md

     "$commit_message" - commit $short_hash by $author @ $github_user/$git_root ([link to commit on GitHub])"

+If the message ends up being too long, the commit message is automatically shortened (i.e. `$commit_me...`).
+Not too sure how to deal with situations where the author/GitHub user are too long as well, however.

 At the moment, it tries to add a GitHub link regardless of whether the project exists on GitHub.
 I'd like to fix that by adding an automatic check, plus an switch to not include a GitHub link.